- Reggie Young Discography Project

 Mike Hanks was a Detroit record man who couldn't stand being in the shadow of Berry Gordy's Motown Empire.
 "Shit, I was driving a Cadillac when Berry was still riding a bike!," he was quoted as saying.
 After heading up various other small labels, Hanks formed D-Town (get it?) around the same time that Martha Jean came on the scene in 1963.
 With financial backing from Pro Football players Roger Brown (defensive tackle on The Detroit Lions) and Pete Hall (who had been a teammate of our man Roosevelt Grier on the 1961 New York Giants), Hanks meant business.
 In early 1965, D-Town scored big with a hit by Lee Rogers, I Want You To Have Everything, which would climb to #17 on the Billboard R&B chart.
 Flush with the success of that record, Hanks entered into a contract to buy a vacant house literally 100 feet away from Motown's 'Hitsville U.S.A.' studio on West Grand Boulevard.
 Gordy was not amused, and managed to block the sale of the building to D-Town.
 Setting up shop in another location 4 blocks away, Hanks started a subsidiary label he named Wheelsville U.S.A. a few months later.
 After dozens of releases on D-Town that went nowhere (including one by Roosevelt himself), Wheelsville became the primary label.

 Apparently not happy with the return on his investment, Pete Hall argued with Hanks about money, and wrested control of Wheelsville from him in the Summer of 1966.
 According to the amazing Soulful Detroit website (where I found most of this information in the first place), Pete had a 'close relationship' with our Queen Martha Jean, who by then had made the move to the Motor City's 'Tiger' station, WJLB.
 Persona Non Grata at Motown, and now at Hanks' 'Pig Pen' studio as well, Hall set his sights on Memphis, where Ms. Steinberg still knew just about everybody.
 With Stax recently closing its doors to outside interests, Hi was only too happy to welcome Hall in.
-The first of those Bluff City sessions was held in September of 1966, when Lee Rogers cut Don Bryant composition Cracked Up Over You, which would later be covered by Junior Parker at the studio, just after Lee's version had been released on Wheelsville 118 that November.
+The first of those Bluff City sessions was held in September of 1966, when Lee Rogers cut Don Bryant composition Cracked Up Over You, which would also be covered by both Danny White and Junior Parker at the studio, right around the same time that Lee's version was released on Wheelsville 118 that November.

 Hall would return to Memphis with Rogers in January of '67 to cut another Bryant composition Love Can Really Hurt You Deep (Wheelsville 121), but he also brought with him a couple of songs that had been written by future Detroit Gospel legend Bill Moss.
 Although Bobby Emmons noted the titles of those tracks in his log book, it's unclear whether the artists that finally released them also made the trip to Memphis, or overdubbed their vocals later on in Detroit over the backing tracks cut for Hall that night.
 What is clear is that Pete created a brand new label for Martha Jean to showcase those songs on, named (wait for it...)
 Premium Stuff.
 The Fabulous Peps' I Can't Get Right and Dee Edwards' I'll Shed No Tears (both of whom had formerly been signed by Hanks on D-Town) were among the label's first releases in 1967.